(Last Updated 08/22/2024)

 Overview

-Date labels are the dates on food packaging that are accompanied by phrases such as "use by," "best before," "sell by," "enjoy by," and "expires on."
-Date labels are almost entirely unregulated under federal law, except for infant formula and some very limited instances related to poultry and egg products.
 Because federal law is so limited, states have broad discretion to regulate date labels, which has resulted in a patchwork of date label regulation across the United States.
-The inconsistency in date label laws leads to food waste because consumers may discard food after the date on the package due to confusion about product safety and retailers or manufacturers may discard food due to confusion about selling or donating the past-date food.
+The inconsistency in date label laws, for foods other than those mentioned above, leads to food waste because consumers may discard food after the date on the package due to confusion about product safety and retailers or manufacturers may discard food due to confusion about selling or donating the past-date food.
+Also, some states explicitly prohibit or limit the donation of past date foods.

 Pennsylvania Liability Protection Regulations